thylakoids/vimrc/vimwiki/git.md

 4. Make commit to the wrong branch.

-    Suppose you have tow branch, master and dev.
+    Suppose you have two branch, master and dev.
 You make a commit to master, while you really mean to make that commit to dev, than `cherry-pic` to the rescue.